 Many homes, restaurants, and hotels have fireplaces.
 While they can provide warmth and a comforting glow, they also have risks.
 Keeping your child safe around a fireplace is important.

 Barriers prevent direct contact with fire, coals, or hot glass.
 There are 3 types of barriers:

 Supervise your child

+Install both smoke and carbon monoxide detectors on different levels of your home.
+Test them every month and change the batteries at least once a year.
+Check with your city or town’s fire department to learn how to use and maintain your smoke and carbon monoxide detector.
 Keep a fire extinguisher in your house where it is easy to see and grab if needed.
-Ensure that they are out of reach of children.
+Ensure that they are out of reach of young children.
+Older children should be able to reach the fire extinguisher and should be taught how to use it.
 Check with your city or town’s fire department for more information on the different types of fire extinguishers and how to use them.

 Current as of: August 1, 2023

 Author: Provincial Injury Prevention, Alberta Health Services

 This material is not a substitute for the advice of a qualified health professional.
 This material is intended for general information only and is provided on an "as is", "where is" basis.
 Although reasonable efforts were made to confirm the accuracy of the information, Alberta Health Services does not make any representation or warranty, express, implied or statutory, as to the accuracy, reliability, completeness, applicability or fitness for a particular purpose of such information.
 Alberta Health Services expressly disclaims all liability for the use of these materials, and for any claims, actions, demands or suits arising from such use.